Site Map

 Chart 3.06: State Revenue Pie

-State government revenue, as "guesstimated" by usgovernmentrevenue.com, will total about $1.6 trillion in FY 2013, and is balanced between five major sources.
-The largest revenue source is ad-valorem taxes, property and sales taxes, at 31 percent of total state revenue.
-State income taxes amount to 21 percent of total state revenue; state business revenue, including investment returns from government employee pension systems, comes in at 28 percent of revenue; and fees and charges amount to 12 percent of total state revenue.
+State government revenue, as "guesstimated" by usgovernmentrevenue.com, will total about $3.22 trillion in FY 2026, and is balanced between five major sources.
+The largest revenue source is social insurance taxes, including income from state employee retirement systems, amount to 14 percent of state revenue.
+Ad-valorem taxes — property and sales taxes — amount to 29 percent of total state revenue.
+State income taxes are 25 percent of total state revenue.
+Fees and charges amount to 11 percent of total state revenue; state business revenue comes in at 7 percent of receipts.

 Pie Chart of Local Government Revenue